Soumyaa16/AstroChat/README.md

 - Dataset preparation and training strategy
 - Contrubting to the research paper that resulted from this project

-I take full responsibility for the above parts and am happy to discuss or demonstrate my work further.
+I take full responsibility for the above parts and am happy to discuss my work further.